-I've been thinking a lot about professionalism and perfection as a writer this week.
-My first (and only) Amazon review is a one-star review of my book's listing description, and not of my actual book.
+I’ve been thinking a lot about professionalism and perfection as a writer this week.
+My first Amazon review is a one-star review of my book’s listing description, and not of my actual book.
 There is a mistake in the listing description, and it is being fixed.
 The reviewer called into question my “credibility,” implying that a mistake is grounds to dismiss years of experience.

 This review also has me thinking about what constitutes professionalism.
 As a writer, do you always have to be perfect in order to be considered a credible professional?

 The reality, I realized after indulging in a major pity party earlier this week, is that we all mistakes.
 I daresay even my detractors occasionally commit mistakes.
 (Perhaps not, though.
 It’s possible that my reviewer is, in fact, the first perfect person to grace us since Jesus Christ walked the earth.)
 I see typos all the time in books.
 There are mistakes in pieces written by “real” journalists on sites like The Wall Street Journal and Forbes.

 There’s a reason that writers have editors.
 Most of us writers know what we meant to say.
 As a result, even when proofreading for the third or fourth time, it’s possible to miss things that jump out to editors.